la-ots/pelican/docs/components/footer.md

 ## Best Practices

 - Use the Basic Footer if the product only needs a few links.
-- Use the Utility Footer is the product needs more advanced features.
+- Use the Utility Footer if the product needs more advanced features.

 ## Usage